-A. Marc Gillinov, MD, is a staff cardiac surgeon at the Sydell and Arnold Miller Family Heart & Vascular Institute at Cleveland Clinic and he is board-certified by the American Board of Surgery and the American Board of Thoracic Surgery.
+Marc Gillinov, MD, is a staff cardiac surgeon in the Sydell and Arnold Miller Family Heart & Vascular Institute at Cleveland Clinic.
+He is board-certified by the American Board of Surgery and the American Board of Thoracic Surgery.
 He holds the Judith Dion Pyle Chair in Heart Valve Research at Cleveland Clinic.
-Spurred by patient's questions, Dr. Gillinov has recently extended his efforts to help people achieve heart health by teaming with Cleveland Clinic cardiologist Dr. Steven Nissen to write a book entitled, "Heart 411: The Only Heart Guide You Will Ever Need."
+In addition, he is Surgical Director of the Center for Atrial Fibrillation at Cleveland Clinic.

 After graduating summa cum laude from Yale University, Dr. Gillinov entered Johns Hopkins University School of Medicine, where he ranked first in his class.
 Dr. Gillinov received his clinical and advanced training in general surgery and cardiac and thoracic surgery at The Johns Hopkins Hospital.
 After completing his education and training, he returned to Cleveland Clinic and joined the cardiac surgery staff in 1997.

 Publications and Speaking: Dr. Gillinov is a recognized expert in mitral valve repair surgery, robotic heart surgery and in the study and treatment of patients with atrial fibrillation.
 He has been instrumental in the development of new, less invasive treatment approaches for patients with mitral valve disease and atrial fibrillation.
 He has been invited to give hundreds of lectures at hospitals, academic meetings and seminars in the United States and abroad.